 36. He's a fan of poetry.³

 39. Munsch was terrible in math as a kid.
-He counted on his fingers until the 8th grade.³
+He counted on his fingers until he was in Grade 8.³

 42. He has a black poodle named Guinness.
 His previous dog was a black poodle named Cinder.

 46. Munsch sees himself primarily as a storyteller, not a writer.

 47. His first date with his wife-to-be, Ann, was a walk around Walden Pond in Boston.